araichev/vegehead/docs/introduction.rst

 The food should not contain grains: wheat, rice, corn, oats, etc.
 I’m eating less carbohydrate these days, and cutting out grains is one simple way to do that.
 I’m cutting back on sugars, too, which is probably more important health-wise, but i'll still include some sweet recipes, such as ice cream.
-Mmm.
+Mmm, ice cream.

-In formatting this book, i used the following abbreviations:
+In this book, i use the following abbreviations:

 c = cup, T = tablespoon, t = teaspoon.

-I also used metric units such as liters, kilograms, and Celsius with their standard abbreviations.
+I also use metric units such as liters, kilograms, and Celsius with their standard abbreviations.
-Finally, i chose to write single fractions instead of mixed numbers, such as 3/2 instead of 1 1/2, because i find them easier to read.

-This cookbook is open-source with license `Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) <https://creativecommons.org/licenses/by-nc-sa/4.0/>`_.
+This cookbook is published under the Creative Commons `Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) <https://creativecommons.org/licenses/by-nc-sa/4.0/>`_.
 You can contribute to the book via its `Git repository <https://github.com/araichev/vegehead>`_.
 Enjoy and share!